 Centres may decide it is appropriate to deliver this unit in two parts.
-Firstly, to concentrate on the awareness of the different sectors of the hospitality and catering industry, highlighting main features.
+Firstly, to concentrate on the awareness of the different sectors of the hospitality and catering industry, highlighting the main features.
 Secondly, to look at the staffing structures, job roles and qualifications available for the variety of commercial and public services establishments.
-Centres working towards this unit may take the opportunity whilst visiting establishments to collect information on units 202 - Food Safety in catering and 103 - Health and safety awareness.
+Centres working towards this unit may take the opportunity, whilst visiting establishments, to collect information on units 102 - Food Safety awareness for Catering, Unit 103 Health & Safety Awareness, Unit 105 Understand menus and Unit 106 Introduction to Personal Workplace Skills.
 It would also be useful to introduce learners to local employers in the hospitality and catering industry.
 Employers can be valuable in providing interesting and relevant information to learners about different sectors of the industry, its operations and job opportunities.

-It is important that learners should explore the different sectors and the features of different establishments.
-Where applicable, learners should be given opportunities to work independently and develop skills to collate a variety of relevant information which could be used as evidence towards Functional Skills.
+It is important that learners explore the different sectors and the features of different establishments.
+Where applicable, learners should be given opportunities to work independently and develop skills to collate a variety of relevant information which could be used as evidence towards Key Skills.
 In recent years, the difference between the commercial sector and service sector has become somewhat blurred.
 It is important that the learner understands the differences of the sectors and the opportunities they provide.